-- 20 A prototype of the instrument was successfully tested during several experiments, and the described version during both laboratory measurements at Bayreuth (Germany) and two expeditions on the Tibetan Plateau.
-The calibration in Bayreuth for a new krypton hygrometer was equal to that of Campbell scientific, and on the Tibetan Plateau the data obtained after calibration followed a reference device well.
-The calibration coeffi- - cients found are given in Table 2.
-A further test under winter conditions (water vapour density about $1-2 \,\mathrm{g}\,\mathrm{m}^{-3}$) showed a lower sensitivity and the necessity to increase the path length.
+A prototype of the device was successfully tested during several experiments, and the described version during both laboratory measurements at Bayreuth (Germany) and two expeditions on the Tibetan Plateau.
+The calibration in Bayreuth for a new krypton hygrometer was equal to that of Campbell Scientific, Inc., and on the Tibetan Plateau the data obtained after calibration followed a reference device well.
+The calibration coefficients found are given in Table 2.
+A further test under winter conditions (water vapour density about $1-2 \text{ gm}^{-3}$ ) showed a lower sensitivity and the necessity to increase the path length.
 These results will be published separately together with the application to the measurement of turbulent water vapour fluxes.

-It can be seen that there is a significant change of the calibration characteristics - about 20% - after the installation on the Tibetan Plateau and an additional change of

-- 5 more than 10 % within one year.
-This is much more than the accuracy of the method of about 5 % and the difference of the calibrations by Campbell Sci., with clean and scaled windows, of about 1-2 %.
-For shorter periods of some weeks in the same environment, the calibration differs only within the above given range of accuracy of approximately 5 % (Table 1).
-This means that the krypton hygrometer is, for typical measuring peri- - ods of some weeks with uniform environmental conditions, quite stable with no drift.
-None of the parts of the calibration instrument itself (stepper motor, amplifier, standard meteorological sensors) have errors or drifts of a size that would affect the calibration results.
+It can be seen that there is a significant change of the calibration characteristics - about 20% - after the installation on the Tibetan Plateau and an additional change of more than 10% within one year.
+This is much larger than the accuracy of the method of about 5% and the difference of the calibrations by Campbell Scientific, Inc., with clean and scaled windows, of about 1-2%.
+For shorter periods of some weeks in the same environment, the calibration differs only within the above given range of accuracy of approximately 5% (Table 1).
+This means that the krypton hygrometer is, for typical measuring periods of some weeks with uniform environmental conditions, quite stable with no drift.
+None of the parts of the calibration device itself (stepper motor, amplifier, standard meteorological sensors) have errors or drifts of a size that would affect the calibration results.